-6. In the Windows popup, double-click on the "Internal shared storage" icon.

-7. Open the Android folder.
+Nomad5 Android OS Screens to Transfer Files

-8. Open the Data folder.
+8. Open the Data folder. > This PC > Nomad 5 > Internal shared storage > Android >

+data Tedia

-9. Locate the com.hamarlaser.read16 folder and open it.
+9. Locate the com.google.android.apps.photos com.google.android.gms

+com.hamarlaser.read16 folder and open it. com.google.android.youtube

-10. Open the Files folder, then open the Documents
+10. Open the Files folder, then open the Documents folder, where the Read16 data files

-folder, where the Read16 data files are located.
+are located.
 There are two formats:

+• .CSV - this is an

+Excel format that

+you can open in

+Excel.

-- .CSV this is an Excel format that you can open in Excel. - .XML this is a format that can be used in a lot of program, including browsers.
+• .XML - this is a

+format that can be

+used in a lot of program, including

+browsers.

+Clipboard Organ ize New Open Select

+This PC > Nomad 5 > Internal shared s > This PC > Nomad 5 > Internal shared storage > Android > data > com.hamarlaser.read16 > files > Documents

+test.CSV

+Read16 Data File A, Microsoft Excel Comma Separate 317 bytes

+·